-When people ask me about hunting cartridges and cartridges for general use, I seem to always gravitate towards two of the most popular rifle rounds ever: the .30-06 and the .308 Winchester.
-These two rounds have a long and intertwined history, with the .30-06 being sort of like the .308’s father, in a manner of speaking.
+When people ask me about hunting cartridges and cartridges for general use, I seem to always gravitate towards two of the most popular rifle rounds ever: the .30-06 Springfield and the .308 Winchester.
+These two rifle cartrdges have a long and intertwined history, with the .30-06 being sort of like the .308’s father, in a manner of speaking.
 In this article we will take a look at the two cartridges, head-to-head, and talk about what each offers independently.

 This article isn’t intended to be critical of the .308.
 The .308 gets enough hate these days because of its “rivalry” with 6.5 Creedmoor, so now we’ll talk about the major disadvantage of the .30-06 — modern rifles.
 The .308 has enjoyed a substantial following in terms of innovative rifles.
 Today we have rifles the world over that chamber the round, from excellent AR-10-style rifles to the new bullpup IWI Tavor 7.
 The number of available systems that chamber the .308 makes it a serious contender for today’s gun owner.